gregmsanderson/fly-hello-wordpress/README.md

 The `WORDPRESS_TABLE_PREFIX` is usually `wp_` but can be any string.
 That's useful if your database contains other tables.

 The `WORDPRESS_CONFIG_EXTRA` is used to add additional values to the config file.
 Here we are using that to specify SSL should be used to connect to a database.
 That is needed if you want to connect to a [PlanetScale](https://planetscale.com) database.
-See [this issue](https://github.com/docker-library/wordpress/issues/639) for why.

 The `WORDPRESS_AUTH_KEY` (and onwards) are security keys/salts.
 If you change them, all users will be forced to login again.
 We recommend using their official generator: [https://api.wordpress.org/secret-key/1.1/salt](https://api.wordpress.org/secret-key/1.1/salt).
 As shown above, the variables it generates need to be prefixed with `WORDPRESS_` for the image to recognise them.